Shopping Cart

 Do you recognize a George Nakashima coffee table when you see it?
 Are you sure?

-Here are five features that make Nakashima’s tables so unique and memorable.
+Here are five features that make tables so unique and memorable.

 1. Perfect Imperfections

 Nakashima found inspiration from traveling the world in the 1930s and ‘40s and revered the natural beauty of imperfect materials.
-He carefully hand-selected rough log scraps and offcuts that would have otherwise been discarded due to their knots and burls.
+He carefully hand-selected imperfect, unsalable logs, rough scraps and offcuts that would have otherwise been discarded due to their knots and burls.

 Using painstaking woodworking techniques, he refined these boards into astoundingly beautiful furniture.
 His pieces display characteristic oddities, elegance, charm, and timelessness.
-Each Nakashima coffee table is an original that can never be replicated.
+Each Nakashima coffee table is a unique original that can never be replicated.

 Don’t be fooled by today’s mass-manufactured wood and live-edge tables.
 Although they might be beautiful in their own ways, these newly produced pieces are mere shadows of the classic Nakashima style.